 44. What if I haven’t signed a CLA?

-If you haven’t signed a CLA, then we can’t yet accept your code contribution into Puppet or Facter.
+Answer: If you haven’t signed a CLA, then we can’t yet accept your code contribution into Puppet or Factor.
 Signing a CLA is very easy: simply log into your GitHub account and go to our CLA page to sign the agreement.

-The main uses for environments fall into three categories: permanent test environments, temporary test environments, and divided infrastructure.
-(Devops Interview Questions and Answers for Experienced Pdf)
+Answer: The main uses for environments fall into three categories: permanent test environments, temporary test environments, and divided infrastructure.

-My suggestion is to explain the need for containerization first, containers are used to provide consistent computing environment from a developer’s laptop to a test environment, from a staging environment into production.
+Answer: My suggestion is to explain the need for containerization first, containers are used to provide a consistent computing environment from a developer’s laptop to a test environment, from a staging environment into production.